Giants rally behind Longoria to edge Athletics 5-4

 HONORING ’89 CHAMPS

-Members of the A’s 1989 World Series championship team were honored during a pregame ceremony.
+The A’s saluted their 1989 World Series championship team during a pregame ceremony.
 Several members including Hall of Famer Rickey Henderson and manager Tony La Russa attended the event.
-Dave Stewart, who won two games during the earthquake-interrupted series, threw out the ceremonial first pitch to his former catcher, Terry Steinbach.
+Dave Stewart, who won two games during the earthquake-interrupted Series against the Giants, threw out the ceremonial first pitch to his former catcher, Terry Steinbach.

 TRAINER’S ROOM

 Giants: Johnny Cueto will make the first of two rehab starts for Triple-A Sacramento on Monday.
-Cueto has already made four minor league rehab starts as he works back from Tommy John surgery.
+Cueto has already made four minor league rehab starts as he works back from Tommy John surgery. .
+OF Mike Yastrzemski exited with a bruised left hand.

 Athletics: C Chris Hermann left with a groin contusion after getting hit below the belt by a bounced pitch.
-Phegley replaced Hermann. … Stephen Piscotty is wearing a walking boot on his right foot and it doesn’t appear the outfielder will be back in the lineup anytime soon.
-Piscotty aggravated an ankle sprain during an at-bat Saturday night.
-“He had an MRI this morning.
-We’re waiting on the results from that,” manager Bob Melvin said.
-“I don’t have a great feeling about it at this point but we’ll see what the doctors have to say and then proceed accordingly.”
+Phegley replaced Hermann. … Stephen Piscotty is headed for the injured list because of a high ankle sprain he aggravated during an at-bat Saturday.
+Piscotty wore a walking boot on his right foot Sunday and did not play.

 UP NEXT

-Giants: RHP Tyler Beede (3-7, 5.82 ERA) pitches against the Arizona Diamondbacks for the third time this season Monday in San Francisco.
+Giants: RHP Tyler Beede (3-7, 5.82 ERA) pitches against Arizona for the third time this season Monday in San Francisco.

-Athletics: Homer Bailey (11-8, 5.06) faces the Royals for the first time in his career Monday at Kauffman Stadium.
+Athletics: RHP Homer Bailey (11-8, 5.06) faces the Royals for the first time in his career Monday at Kauffman Stadium.
 Bailey began the season with Kansas City before being traded to Oakland on July 14.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports